ma-sharifi/Battleship/README.md

 Created a standalone java application that allows **users** to play together this game.
 Used Java 17, Spring Boot 3, and Maven to implement this assignment.

 Implemented GamePlayService for handling gameplay.
-I defined following method for it.
+I defined the following method for it.
 1. createNewGame: Use for creating game.
 It will return a UUID as game id.
-After player create the game, it must share the gameId with another player.
+After player creates the game, it must share the gameId with another player.
-2. joinGame: Users must join the game then they can play.
-The only 2 players (player1 and player2) can join the game.
+2. joinGame: Users must join the game then they can play. only 2 players (player1 and player2) can join the game.
 This method creates players and assigns their opponent;
 3. placeFleet: It placed ships on the board based on 3 fields of shipDto.
 4. fire: The player guesses the location of the opponent's ship, then shoots it by presenting a label like A1.
 If the player guessed the correct ship coordinate, it will get Hit otherwise it will get Miss.